 The Substance Abuse and Mental Health Services Administration (SAMHSA) collaborated with the U.S. Department of Health and Human Services, Office of Minority Health to develop this Behavioral Health Implementation Guide for the National Standards for Culturally and Linguistically Appropriate Services in Health and Health Care.
 This guide underscores how the National CLAS Standards can improve access to behavioral health care, promote quality behavioral health programs and practice, and reduce persistent disparities in mental health and substance use treatment for underserved and minority populations.

 Behavioral Health Equity is the right to access quality health care for all populations regardless of the individual’s race, ethnicity, gender, socioeconomic status, sexual orientation, geographical location and social conditions through prevention and treatment of mental health and substance use conditions and disorders.
 Find resources for behavioral health equity here.

 Find data on health disparities and health care quality among diverse populations, cultural and linguistic competency, health literacy, and health reform.
 Resources include national survey reports, agency and federal initiatives, and related behavioral health resources.

 Access resources and online training on cultural competency from SAMHSA and other agencies and organizations.

 The Office of Behavioral Health Equity (OBHE) coordinates SAMHSA’s efforts to reduce disparities in mental and/or substance use disorders across populations.
-OBHE’s efforts are focused on the promotion of behavioral health equity for underserved racial and ethnic minority, as well as lesbian, gay, bisexual, and transgender (LGBT) populations.
+OBHE’s efforts focus on promoting behavioral health equity for underserved racial and ethnic minorities, as well as lesbian, gay, bisexual, and transgender (LGBT) populations.